 The 186th birthday of Monterey will be observed at the annual Merienda in Memory Garden on Saturday, June 2, at 12 o'clock noon.
 This affair is for members of the association and their out-of-town guests only.
-There is seating space in the garden for 400 persons and as the association now numbers almost 500, the annual celebration is not open to non-members.
+There is seating space in the garden for 400 persons and as the association now numbers almost the 500 limited membership, the annual celebration is not open to non-members.

-On July 7, the history and art association is sponsoring, with the Navy League, the re-enactment of the first raising of the American flag over the Old Custom House in 1846.
-The Navy and the Army are taking a prominent part in the celebration.
-Allen Knight, a member of the board of directors of the association, announces that the event will take place at 10 o'clock in the morning on July 7.
+On July 7, the History and Art Association is sponsoring, with the Navy League, the re-enactment of the first raising of the American flag over the Old Custom House in 1846.
+The Navy and the Army are taking a prominent part in the celebration Allen Knight, a member of the board of directors of the association, announces that the event will take place at 10 o'clock in the morning on July 7.